Medicare Supplement Plan M

 This policy is very similar to Plan N, although, instead of having a doctor or hospital copayments, you’ll cover 50% of your Part A deductible.

-This policy may not be first dollar coverage, however, plenty of seniors discover this is the perfect premium amount and the coverage works fine for them.
+The Plan M may not be first dollar coverage, however, plenty of seniors discover this is the perfect premium amount and the coverage works fine for them.

 Medicare Supplement Plan M: Everything You Want to Know